wjhopper/PBS-R-Manual/statistics.md

 ##  612.2343
 ```

 The p-value is 0.004, so we can reject the null hypothesis that the average verbal SAT score is 600.
-Instead, it appears to be significantly higher.
+Instead, it appears to be higher.

 #### Paired t-tests